discovermath/Mathematics/README.md

 Also, if you find any errors in my proofs, please report back to me.
 It will improve my proofing skills.

+I also have a physics repository like this which you can find here: